-Wright Lindsey Jennings’ e-Discovery team counsels clients on a variety of discovery-related issues regarding record retention, data destruction and litigation hold policies.
-Our firm offers a thorough and practical approach to data protection, collection, search and production.
-Preparedness is pertinent in any litigation matter, but the impact of new and emerging technologies heightens the need for flawless pre-trial research.
-Our dedication to pre-trial preparation generates a distinct competitive advantage for our clients.
-WLJ offers competitive, reasonable rates and alternative pricing models.
+Wright Lindsey Jennings’ e-Discovery team counsels clients on a wide range of discovery-related issues with an approach that offers a distinct competitive advantage for our clients.
+Preparedness is essential in any litigation matter, and the impact of new and emerging technologies heightens the need for flawless e-Discovery strategies.
+WLJ offers a thorough and practical approach to data protection, collection, search, review and production with competitive, reasonable rates and alternative pricing models.

 Our e-Discovery team is well-positioned to assist in any type of matter, including cases where WLJ is not lead counsel.
-Where a traditional model is required or appropriate, we will work with your lead defense counsel to develop suitable search terms and review protocols.
-With up to 20 WLJ attorneys and a project manager available to manage and staff a document review team at any given time, we are able to handle many document reviews using our attorneys.
-Alternatively, where the scale of the project or cost-efficiencies weigh in favor of using contract lawyers, we will train and manage a team of contract lawyers, with WLJ attorneys providing second level review/quality control.
-The e-Discovery team also has experience using Technology Assisted Review (TAR), which has proven to be a more cost-efficient alternative to traditional attorney-review in some cases.
+We will work with your lead counsel to develop suitable search terms and review protocols and typically serve as the primary liaison with the electronically stored information (ESI) vendor.
+With up to 20 WLJ attorneys and two project managers available to manage and staff a document review team at any given time, we are able to handle many document reviews using our attorneys.
+Alternatively, where the scale of the project or cost-efficiencies weigh in favor of using a managed review firm, we will train and oversee the managed review team, with WLJ attorneys providing second level review/quality control.
+The e-Discovery team also has experience using Technology Assisted Review (TAR), which has proven to be a more cost-efficient alternative to traditional attorney review in some cases.

-In a recent engagement involving more than 15 related lawsuits, we assisted our client in collecting electronically-stored information (ESI) from nearly 100 custodians, resulting in the collection of 7.5 million electronically-stored files.
-Search terms were applied to more than 4 million electronically-stored files, and the 1 million documents returned by those terms were then reviewed by a team of 18 WLJ attorneys and 35 contract attorneys.
-Ultimately, more than 250,000 documents were produced to opposing counsel.
+Recent e-Discovery experience includes serving as e-Discovery counsel in several complex cases pending in three different states, including two class actions.
+In each of these engagements, review of significant volumes of electronically stored information was handled by a combination of WLJ attorneys and attorneys from managed review firms.
+In a local engagement involving more than 15 related lawsuits, we assisted our client in collecting ESI from nearly 100 custodians, resulting in the collection of 7.5 million electronically-stored files.
+Search terms were applied to more than 4 million electronically-stored files, and the 1 million documents returned by those terms were then reviewed by WLJ attorneys and a managed review firm.